MooersLab/writingLogTemplate/README.md

 The contents of our writing log for a grant application, book, platform talk, lecture, and seminar would be similar in nature but differ slightly in content.
 We have not developed writing logs for these particular kinds of writing projects yet.
 We plan to do it when time permits.
-In the meantime, you can use this writing log as a template to develop writing logs for these other types of writing projects.
+In the meantime, you can use this writing log as a template to develop writing logs for these other writing projects.

 We do most of our writing in LaTeX.
 The most advanced version of this writing log document is being developed in LaTeX.
 At the moment, it is undergoing a spurt in development as we add new features.
 We will update the other formats listed below when it reaches the next stable state.
-If you are anxious to use the latest version in a different format, you can convert it to other formats by using  pandoc.
+If you are anxious to use the latest version in a different format, you can convert it to other formats using  pandoc.
 You may have to do some subsequent editing because pandoc is not perfect.